algolia/docsearch/docs/src/inside-the-engine.md

 overwrite your current index.
 These checks ensure that your dedicated index isn't flushed._

+You can [find more explanations in this dedicated section.][2]

 ## Ranking records

-Algolia always returns the most relevant results first, using a [tie-breaking approach][2].
+Algolia always returns the most relevant results first, using a [tie-breaking approach][3].
 DocSearch will first search for exact matches in your keywords then fallback to partial matches.
 It sorts those results, once again, on the page hierarchy, as extracted from the `selectors`.